Goal

 Every time students participate in an individual meeting or a lab meeting, they submit a meeting note, reporting what they accomplished and how much time they (we) invested.
 The meeting notes are valuable data for me to keep track of many things such as what we worked on, how much time students (we) have put into research throughout a year, and how long meetings have lasted on average.

-Students also communicate with me through LINE and/or emails.
-Regardless of students’ first language, academic communication is done in English, foreseeing future publication in English.
+Students also communicate with me through LINE and/or email.
+Regardless of students’ first language, written academic communication is done 100% in English, foreseeing future publications in English.

 Financial support